PaceWC/100-days-of-code/log.md

 **Today's Progress**: Finished up SoloLearn's CSS fundamentals course along with CodeCademey's HTML course.

-**Thoughts:** Kinda dropped the ball on keeping this going with EOY and tax projects going on at work, but I am back and with vengence!
-Since getting back into this challenge since the first of the year I have completed the SoloLearn JavaScript, HTML, and CSS courses along with the Codecademy HTML course.
-My current plan is to finish up CSS, JavaScript (Asynchronous, ReactJS I-II, and JQuery), finish the SoloLearn JQuery and PHP course.
-At some point I will begin on developing a Website to begin my post college portfolio, and will share that journey here.
-So stay tuned and we'll see what this turns into.
+**Thoughts:** I kind of dropped the ball on keeping this going with EOY and tax projects going on at work, but I am back!
+Since getting back into this challenge at the beginning of the year I have completed the SoloLearn JavaScript, HTML, and CSS courses along with the Codecademy HTML course.
+My current plan is to finish the CSS, JavaScript (Asynchronous, ReactJS I-II, and jQuery) on Codecademy, and finish the SoloLearn jQuery and PHP course.
+At some point I will begin developing a Website to start my post college portfolio and will share that journey here.
+So, stay tuned and we'll see what this turns into.
 Happy new year, now go get after it!

 **Link to work:**